michaeljclark/michaeljclark.github.io/index.md

 _**Conclusion**_

-The combination of the register allocation problem, sign extension and the lack of bit manipulation intrinsics account for a large proportion of the difference in instruction count and performance between native x86-64 code and translated RISC-V code.
+The combination of frequent register spills to memory, the sign extension versus zero extension behaviour for 32-bit integers, the indirect call/return overhead and the lack of bit manipulation intrinsics accounts for a large proportion of the difference in instruction count and performance between native x86-64 code and translated RISC-V code.

 ---